Our Founders

 Kathrina O’Connell

 Kathrina is passionate about making books accessible for all learners.
 Prior to 2020, she taught elementary students (P-6) and multilingual learners (K-12) in Spain, New York, North Dakota, and Minnesota.
 Kathrina also developed and led the summer Literacy Academy, for middle school students, from 2019-2023.
-Currently, she is an Assistant Professor of Education at Bemidji State University.
+Currently, she is an Associate Professor of Education at Concordia College.
 Her research focuses on students’ motivation to read, rural education, and supporting multilingual learners.
 When she is not reading or writing, she can be found baking and spending time with her family.

 Danielle Sullivan

 Danielle is a lifelong lover of reading and writing, so it’s hardly surprising that she became an English teacher!
-She has taught secondary and college English in Alaska, Tennessee, Colorado, New Mexico, and Minnesota.
-Currently, she is an Associate Professor of English at Bemidji State University, where she leads the English Education program.
+She has taught secondary and college English in Alaska, Tennessee, Colorado, New Mexico, and Minnesota and currently is an Associate Professor of English at Bemidji State University, where she leads the English Education program.
 She’s passionate about helping all students engage with the power of literature, writing, and communication, and her research focuses on English language arts pedagogy, particularly in rural communities.

 Danielle loves being outside, and in the summer, you can often find her paddleboarding with her family, friends, and dogs or reading on her patio.